Skip to main content

 At a glance

 A list of your highest-value customers (by store spend) who have stopped engaging with your email over the last 90 days, no opens, no clicks.
-This is a cross-channel card: spend comes from the store, engagement comes from Mailchimp, and the intersection is the danger zone.
+This is a cross-platform card: spend comes from the store, engagement comes from Mailchimp, and the intersection is the danger zone.
 A top spender who has gone quiet on email is the single most expensive at-risk cohort a store has.
 They are worth far more than an average subscriber, they have proven they buy, and they are drifting out of reach of your cheapest retention channel.
 If they churn, replacing them means acquiring several ordinary customers at full acquisition cost.
 The card exists to surface this cohort by name so the merchant can act on it specifically, a generic re-engagement blast treats a £2,000-lifetime VIP the same as a one-time discount-hunter, which is exactly wrong.
 The right response is a small, high-touch, VIP-only re-engagement effort: a personal-feeling email, a genuine incentive, possibly a channel other than email if they are truly email-dormant.

 Calculation